jcont12/ProgrammingNotes/Langs & Frameworks/Javascript/Advanced_concepts_course.md

 * The first javascript engine (SpiderMonkey) was written by Brendan Eich, the creator of javascript!
 (Its actually used by Firefox).

-#### How does a javascript engine work?
+### How does a javascript engine work?

 Let's take V8 engine for example:

-1.- Lexical analysis: Parses the code in order to break it into tokens to identify their meaning and understand what they are trying to do
+1.- Lexical analysis: Parses the code in order to break it into tokens to identify their meaning and understand what they are trying to do.
-2.- AST: Tokens are formed into an Abstract Syntax Tree (AST). (check out astexplorer.net) 3.- Interpreter creates bytecode: Takes AST and translates and reads the file line by line on the fly and spits out bytecode to be executed.
+2.- AST: Tokens are formed into an Abstract Syntax Tree (AST). (check out astexplorer.net)
+3.- Interpreter creates bytecode: Takes AST and translates and reads the file line by line on the fly and spits out bytecode to be executed.
 4.- Profiler (also called monitor): Watches code as it runs in the interpreter and analyzes how it can be optimized.
 5.- Compiler creates optimized machine code: Unlike an interpreter, it doesn't translate on the fly, it works ahead of time to translate the code and compiles it to a language that can be understood by our machine. (writes your program in a new language (machine code)!)

-#### Differences between interpreter and compiler
+### Differences between interpreter and compiler

 An interpreter and a compiler will translate the code in different languages...
 An interpreter can translate your code into ByteCode to execute your code without compiling it, while the compiler translates it into machine code and gives it to your CPU.